 - 2.1 A new set of values and behaviours were developed by staff and adopted in 2018.
-In addition, managers have a document which sets out the behaviour the Council requires employees to demonstrate. - 2.2 The values, key behaviours and guide to good management are used during recruitment to vacant posts, discussions on learning and development needs and performance appraisal. - 2.3 The Council recognises that, as an organisation which expects high standards from its staff, it should motivate and reward accordingly, both to recruit the best and to continue to ensure a high level of individual employee performance.
+In addition, managers have documents which sets out the behaviour the Council requires employees to demonstrate, such as in the managers toolkit and job descriptions. - 2.2 The values, key behaviours and guide to good management are used during recruitment to vacant posts, discussions on learning and development needs and performance appraisal to ensure that all values are met, with particular focus on putting residents and communities first, including reference to the findings of the Grenfell Inquiry in 2024. - 2.3 The Council recognises that, as an organisation which expects high standards from its staff, it should motivate and reward accordingly, both to recruit the best and to continue to ensure a high level of individual employee performance.